BlackGlory/iterable-operator/README.md

 chunkBy([1, 2, 3], x => x === 3) // [[1, 2, 3]]
 chunkBy([1, 2, 3], x => x === 5) // [[1, 2, 3]]
 ```

+The memory usage of this function depends on `iterable` and `predicate`.

 #### concat, concatAsync